-It is absolutely crucial for food manufacturing companies to practice food safety to not only keep the business running, but to also protect end customers and employees.
+It is absolutely crucial for food manufacturing companies to practice food safety to not only keep the business running, but to also protect end customers and employees in the kitchen.
 To help guide manufacturers, various food regulatory bodies have provided food safety regulations and standards.
 Among these are the following:

 Everyday our hands pick up various types of microorganisms, some are dangerous and can lead to disease Which is why everyone involved in food production should observe the following hygiene practices: